seynur/DA-ESS-MitreContent/README.md

 This application comes with a predefined saved search (MITRE Compliance Lookup Gen) which checks currently enabled correlation rules via analytic stories and creates a lookup file to match them to MITRE ATT&CK Framework techniques for compliance.
 By default this search is scheduled to run at midnight everyday to populate the lookup table.

 #### Release Notes:
+Version 1.1.0
+- Bug fixes & typos
+- Added descriptions to dashboards

 Version 1.0.0
 - Initial version for Splunkbase
 - Test to run on 7.3.0 and ES App 5.3

 #### Support
-Contact information for reporting an issue: support@seynur.com
+Contact information for reporting an issue: development@seynur.com For latest fixes/changes: https://github.com/seynur/DA-ESS-MitreContent